-As an academic matter, faculty retain all rights of grade assignment and related academic sanctions as it correlates with our policies and procedures.
-Adjustments to grades in response to academic sanctions will be discussed with the appropriate faculty member.
+As an academic matter, faculty retain all rights of grade assignment and related academic sanctions.
+Course grades assigned may not be altered without the consent of the appropriate faculty member.

 Basic Violations of academic integrity do not require the application of due process rights as guaranteed by the 14th Amendment of the Constitution.
 At a minimum, faculty must inform the respective student(s) of the violation and related sanction.
 Faculty are encouraged to discuss any sanctions with their supervisor.